Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Limits on Coverage

 Each state determines the limits of coverage.
 But every state covers at least $250,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values.
 Puerto Rico covers $100,000.
-Some states cover more, as much as $1 million in the case of New York, according to the National Organization of Life & Health Insurance Guaranty Associations.
+Some states cover more, as much as $1 million in the case of New York, according to the National Organization of Life & Health Insurance Guaranty Associations, an organization created to coordinate the 50 individual state guaranty funds.
 The coverage amounts are specified by a model law created by National Association of Insurance Commissioners.

 The coverage limits are per customer, per company.
 For example, say a state coverage limit was $250,000 and a person owned $1 million in $100,000 annuities at 10 different companies.
 If three of the companies became insolvent, the coverage would be for $300,000 because the coverage limit would apply to each company’s policy.

 If all the policies were with one company that became insolvent, the customer would have $250,000 in protection.
 However, if the policy types were different, there may be some flexibility and possibly more protection.

 If a customer seeks benefits above the limit, the customer is eligible to file a priority claim against the insurer.
 Such claims may be paid until all the company’s assets are liquid.

 - American Council of Life Insurers. (n.d.).
 Guaranty Associations.
 Retrieved from https://www.acli.com/Industry-Facts/Guaranty-Associations